Irene N. Watts

-Irene N. Watts (born 1931) is a German-born Canadian writer and educator.
+Irene Naemi Watts (née Kirstein, May 24, 1931 – November 21, 2023) was a German-born Canadian writer and educator.

+Early life and education

-She was born in Berlin and lived there for seven years.
+Irene Naemi Kirstein was born in Berlin on May 24, 1931, and lived there for seven years.
 She moved to the United Kingdom by way of Kindertransport and was educated in England and Wales.
 Watts earned degrees in English literature and modern history at Cardiff University.
-She married, had 4 children and taught elementary school.
+She married, had four children and taught elementary school.
 In 1968, she came with her family to Canada.

 Career

 Irene taught at the Ermineskin reserve in Hobbema, Alberta for a year and then began directing plays for young audiences.
 In 1977, the family moved to Vancouver.

 Watts served as head of Citadel on Wheels/Wings, an outreach program of the Edmonton Citadel Theatre, which visited schools and communities in northern Alberta and the Northwest Territories.
 In Halifax, she started the Young Neptune touring company and helped Tom Kerr establish the Neptune Theatre School.
 Watts was the founding director of the Vancouver International Children's Festival.
 In 2001, she was named a life member of the Playwrights Guild of Canada.

 Her play Lillie, about Home Children in Canada, received first prize at the International Playwright's Forum of the International Theatre Institute.
 Watts has also received an Alberta Achievement Award for outstanding service to drama.